-The Colne and Stour Valleys provide a beautiful landscape through which to walk, details of which we will continue to add to this page.
+The Colne and Stour Valleys provide a beautiful landscape through which to walk.

 The Colne Valley is rich in history and wildlife and walkers will be able to enjoy many of the delights along the way.
 Starting at the Great Oak in Yeldham the path takes in the historic villages of Castle Hedingham, the great viaduct at Chappel and Lexden Dyke near Colchester before finishing at Balkerne Gate in Colchester.